lucasjellema/company-timeline/EVENT_FEATURE_GUIDE.md

 - **Colors**: Match event type colors (project=indigo, release=amber, etc.)
 - **Interactive**: Scale to 110% on hover with glow effect
 - **Labels**: Truncated to 12 characters if longer than 15

+### 7. Visual Customization & Icons

+- **Icon Support**: The visualization now supports a wide array of semantic icons (e.g., 'birth', 'death', 'battle', 'treaty') for better visual distinction of event types.
+- **Icon Picker**: A custom UI component in the Story Settings allows users to associate specific icons with event types.
+- **Theming**: Event types can be assigned custom colors which propagate to timeline bars, event triangles, and map markers.

+### 8. Enhanced Tooltips

+- **Rich Formatting**: Tooltips now intelligently format dates (e.g., "15th May 2023") and handle ranges concisely ("May - June 2023" if years match).
+- **Interactive Mode**: Tooltips can contain interactive elements (like mini-maps) and remain open when hovered, allowing users to select or copy content inside them.